wp-plugins/ads-campaigns/readme.txt

 == Description ==

-> Create Facebook Ads & Google Ads from wordpress!
+> Create Facebook Ads & Google Ads from your wordpress!
 Create, monitor and schedule your ads easily.
 Use the plugin AdBuddy system to automatically optimize your ads for amazing results!

 > Download the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins for more leads and improved conversion rates on your site.